itsXqtard/mastermind/README.md

 # my_mastermind

 Mastermind is a game composed of 8 pieces of different colors.
 A secret code is then composed of 4 distinct pieces.

-A player has certain amount of attemps to guess the secret code.
+A player has a certain amount of attemps to guess the secret code.

 ## Game Rules